sricharitha16/sricharitha16/README.md

-# 💫 About Me:
+# 💫 Hi, I am Sricharitha!
-Hi, I am Sricharitha!<br>👩‍🎓 Studied Master of Science in Computer science at The University of Texas at Arlington, USA
+Studied Master of Science in Computer science at The University of Texas at Arlington, USA

 # 💻 Tech Stack: